By Green Dog Pet Supply

 Valerian is very effective for many pets as is it physically relaxing, and we’ve had great success with the formulas we carry.
 People often use valerian as a natural sleep aid.
 As we mentioned above, you should experiment with these formulas ahead of time.
-It’s very rare, but some calming herbs like valerian can actually have the opposite effect and make them more restless (can occur with the occasional human taking it as well).
+It’s very rare, but some calming herbs like valerian can occasionally have the opposite effect and make them more restless (this can occur with the occasional human taking it as well).
 It’s an amazingly effective ingredient for almost all pets, but you don’t want to find out you own that very rare pet when fireworks are exploding outside your windows!
-(One should follow dosing instructions for valerian products, but CBDs or HomeoPet can be safely added to them for more difficult cases of anxiety and noise phobia).
+(One should follow dosing instructions for valerian products, but CBDs or HomeoPet (see below) can be safely added to them for more difficult cases of anxiety and noise phobia).

 Happy Traveler by Ark Naturals: Combines Valerian with L-Trytophan, Camomile and St. John’s Wort and comes in soft chews and capsules for dogs and cats.
 We’ve had great success with this formula over the years.